DucAnhNTT/azure-data-pipeline-sales/README.md

 Azure Databricks: Powers ETL (Extract, Transform, Load) processes for data processing.

-### Data Modeling:

-Azure Data Factory: Used for defining and applying data models on top of the structured data.

 ### Data Visualization:

 Power BI: Provides a rich and interactive interface for data exploration and visualization.